ok-steve/ok-steve.github.io/source/articles/2011-05-11-import-delicious-bookmarks-into-zotero.html.md

 Unfortunately there was no tool—that I found—that helped me get my data out of Delicious and into Zotero, so I created one and made it available for you all to use as well.
 Basically it converts a Delicious XML file into a MODS record that can be uploaded by Zotero.
 It’s pretty basic, but it gets the job done (for me at least).

-<%= thumbnail "articles/delicious-delete.jpg", "The deletion of my Delicious account" %>

 ### Step 1: Download your Delicious data

 You can go to [my app](http://stevenccherry2.appspot.com) (http://stevenccherry2.appspot.com) and enter your Delicious login information and follow the instructions.
 Don't worry, I won’t do anything—--dubious or otherwise—--with your information.
 You can look at [my source code on GitHub](https://github.com/sccherry/Delicious-Zotero-Converter) to see for yourself.